linssen/dotfiles/README.md

     # Change to that directory
     cd ~/.dotfiles
     # Run the bootstrap script to copy things into the right places
+    # IMPORTANT: you should quit Sublime before linking the packages
     script/bootstrap
     # Install all the dependencies
     git submodule init && git submodule update